BrinsilElias/HealthHub/Readme.md

     $ npm --version
     6.1.0

-If you need to update `npm`, you can make it using `npm`!
-Cool right?
-After running the following command, just open again the command line and be happy.

-    $ npm install npm -g

 ### pnpm installation
-After installing node, this project will need pnpm too, so just run the following command.
+After installing node, this project will need pnpm too, so run the following command to install pnpm globally.

       $ npm install -g pnpm

 ---

 ## ⚙️ Install
-After installing pnpm run the following commands to get started.
+After installing pnpm run the following commands to clone the repo and install all the dependencies that is used for this application.

     $ git clone https://github.com/BrinsilElias/HealthHub.git
     $ cd HealthHub
     $ pnpm install

 ##  Running the project
 After installing all the node modules run the below command to start the server.
-The server runs on port 8080.
-So after starting the server visit http://localhost:8080.
+The server runs on port 8080 so after starting the server visit http://localhost:8080.

     $ pnpm start